Prerequisites

 - One of:

-You do not need to expose any inbound ports.
-The executor connects outbound to the control plane.
+You don’t need to open any inbound ports.
+The executor connects outbound to Novacula.

 Steps

-Sign up at the Novacula console.
-A personal organization is created for you on completion of sign-up, and you become its Owner.
+Sign in to the Novacula console.
+On sign-up, a personal organization is created for you and you become its Owner — the role that can connect executors and invite teammates.

-From the organization sidebar, open Executors → Connect new executor.
-Pick the backend that matches the host you’ll install on:
+In the sidebar, open Executors → Connect Executor, then choose the backend that matches where you’ll install:

 - Resources — accept the per-network defaults, or override CPU / RAM / disk.